mohan0925/Basket-Price/README.md

-THE CHALLENGE
-Write a program and associated unit tests that can price a basket of goods, accounting for special offers.
+Program and associated unit tests that can price a basket of goods, accounting for special offers.

 The goods that can be purchased, which are all priced in GBP, are: